leprekonsg/AI-Day-2025/README.md

 # AI Day 2025 - Live Insights Platform

 A real-time audience interaction and data visualization platform designed for live events.
-This system allows attendees to submit questions, which are then analyzed by a sophisticated, client-side NLP engine, approved by a moderator, and displayed on a main presenter screen.
-The presenter dashboard features an auto-rotating slideshow of visualizations, complete with interactive controls and a powerful "Executive Briefing" summary.
+This system allows attendees to submit questions, which are then analyzed by a sophisticated NLP engine and managed by a moderator in a powerful **Control Center**.
+The moderator can curate, feature, and even push critical questions directly to the main presenter screen, overriding the standard slideshow for maximum impact.

 ![Presenter Dashboard Screenshot](https://storage.googleapis.com/gemini-prod/images/2024/05/20/19_15_01_332222_00.png)
-*(Image: A representation of the main Presenter Dashboard.
-The live view is even more advanced, featuring an Executive Briefing panel, presenter controls, and a kinetic word cloud.)*
+*(Image: A representation of the main Presenter Dashboard, which can be dynamically overridden by the moderator's "Director Mode".)*

 ---

 ## ✨ Key Features

-*   **Executive Briefing Panel:** Instead of just showing data, the AI generates a high-level summary for the presenter, identifying **Sentiment Hotspots** (e.g., "Most Positive Topic"), **Key Discussion Points** with representative quotes, and **Emerging Concepts** that are bubbling up from the audience.
+*   **Moderator Control Center & Director Mode:** The moderator is no longer just a gatekeeper but a live content director.
+    *   **Three-Column Workflow:** Manage questions in a clear `Triage (Pending)`, `Live Pool (Approved)`, and `⭐ Featured` layout.
+    *   **Full Lifecycle Control:** Seamlessly move questions between states: Approve, Reject, Feature, Un-Feature, or Recall.
+    *   **Push to Screen:** Instantly override the presenter's auto-rotating slideshow to display a single, important question full-screen, guiding the conversation in real-time.
+*   **Enhanced Visualizations:** Modern, audience-focused designs for maximum engagement:
+    *   **VS-Style Poll Results:** Dramatic battle layout for Yes/No registration questions with winner effects.
+    *   **Sentiment Gauge:** Animated arc meter showing real-time audience mood with emoji indicators.
+    *   **Icon-Driven Insights:** Visual-first highlight cards focusing on key topics and emerging trends.
+    *   **Top 10 Trending Terms:** Ranked list with medals showing the most discussed concepts.
-*   **Interactive Presenter Controls:** The presenter has full command over the visualization slideshow with intuitive **Pause, Play, and Skip** controls, allowing them to linger on important insights or move to the next topic.
+*   **Interactive Presenter Controls:** The presenter retains command over the visualization slideshow with intuitive **Pause, Play, and Skip** controls.
-*   **Seamless Submission Experience:** The audience submission form provides instant, inline feedback.
-The submit button confirms the question's theme, and a link to the live feed appears without navigating the user away from the page.
-*   **Real-Time Database Backend:** Built on **Google Firestore** to ensure seamless, instantaneous data synchronization between the audience, moderators, and the presenter screen.
+*   **Real-Time Database Backend:** Built on **Google Firestore** with three collections: `submissions` (main data), `live_control` (Director Mode), and `poll_responses` (registration polls).
-*   **Advanced NLP Engine:** A powerful, client-side model that analyzes submissions for thematic content, nuanced sentiment (including a special `concern` category), and context awareness (negation, intensifiers).
+*   **Advanced NLP Engine:** A powerful, client-side model that analyzes submissions for thematic content, nuanced sentiment, and context awareness.
-*   **Dynamic Visualizations:** The platform automatically rotates through key data visualizations, including a Top Themes bar chart, a kinetic Word Cloud with multi-word phrase analysis, and an overall Audience Sentiment meter.
-*   **Shared AI Corpus:** The AI model's "memory" of words and phrases is persisted in the browser's `localStorage` on the submission page, allowing it to become more intelligent and provide better theme suggestions with every new submission.
+*   **Shared AI Corpus:** The AI model's "memory" is persisted in `localStorage` on the submission page, allowing it to become more intelligent with every new submission.

 ---

 ## 🏛️ System Architecture

-The platform is built on a modern, decoupled architecture using **Google Firestore** as its real-time data backend and the browser's `localStorage` for client-side AI model enhancement.
+The platform uses a sophisticated, real-time architecture with three Firestore collections.

 1.  **Audience (`index.html`)**: A user submits a question.
-The client-side NLP engine—which learns from previous submissions stored in `localStorage`—analyzes it.
-The question and its metadata are written to Firestore with a `pending` status.
+The client-side NLP engine analyzes it, and the question is written to the `submissions` collection with a `pending` status.
-2.  **Moderator (`moderator.html`)**: This page listens to Firestore for `pending` submissions.
-The moderator can approve or reject questions, which instantly updates their status in the database.
-3.  **Presenter (`presenter.html`)**: This page listens for `approved` submissions.
-As soon as a question is approved, it is factored into the live visualizations.
-The presenter's AI model operates independently of `localStorage` to ensure it only analyzes the fresh, approved data from Firestore.

-This hybrid design ensures a scalable, real-time experience while providing a continuously improving AI model for the audience.
+2.  **Moderator (`moderator.html`)**: The Control Center listens to the `submissions` collection, displaying questions based on their status (`pending`, `approved`, `featured`).
+When the moderator uses the **"Display Now"** button, the app writes that question's data to a separate `live_control` document.
+3.  **Presenter (`presenter.html`)**: The presenter page has three real-time listeners:
+    *   Listens to `submissions` collection for `approved` and `featured` questions to populate standard visualizations.
+    *   Listens to `live_control` document for Director Mode overrides (pauses slideshow, shows full-screen question).
+    *   Listens to `poll_responses` collection for registration poll data (displays Yes/No results in VS-style battle format).

+This multi-collection design separates main data, live control commands, and poll responses for a robust and responsive system.

 ---